 Around this diminutive park's perimeter runs a miniature parcourse where multiple exercises are crammed into each station.
 At the southwest corner, there are pull-up bars.
 To the northeast, there are rings.
 The northwest corner has parallel bars for doing dips.
 All of the equipment seems decent enough.
 You'll need to put up with the constant roar of traffic on nearby I-280, but I think that this park may be your only nearby option if you live in the Dogpatch or the Mission.

-The Candlestick Point State Recreation Area is located to the east of Candlestick Park1 (or Monster Park2 or 3Com Park, depending on which way the wind is blowing), between the stadium's massive parking lot and the bay.
+The Candlestick Point State Recreation Area is located to the east of where Candlestick Park1 (or Monster Park2 or 3Com Park, depending on which way the wind is blowing) used to be.
 While it's far from the nicest bike ride that I've taken in the Bay Area, the recreation area is relatively easy to get to from downtown: head east on Cesar Chavez across 101, turn right onto Evans Ave heading southeast, take another right onto 3rd St heading south, and then turn left onto Gilman Ave at the Paul Ave / Gilman Ave intersection.
-Gilman wraps around the east side of Candlestick Park and you'll see several entrances to the recreation area to your left.
+Gilman wraps around the east side of the former park area and you'll see several entrances to the recreation area to your left.

 Rather than being an official Parcourse, the Candlestick fitness trail is a "For Seniors" Wells Fargo Gamefield Walking Course.
 Many of the stations are low-effort (e.g. standing push-ups), but there's an unexpected, unlabeled set of pull-up bars several stations in.
 There are thin-but-sturdy bars at three different heights arranged in a row.